North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - In South Carolina's 12 games this season, it has five wins against the spread.

-- This season, the Gamecocks have just two against the spread wins in five games as an underdog of 8.5 points or more.

-- South Carolina's games this season have hit the over on five of 11 set point totals (45.5%).
+- South Carolina's games this season have gone over the total in five out of 11 opportunities (45.5%).

-- South Carolina is 1-1 against the spread and 3-0 overall when the team piles up more than 407.8 yards.
+- When South Carolina totals more than 407.8 yards, the team is 1-1 against the spread and 3-0 overall.

-- The Gamecocks have turned the ball over eight more times (23 total) than the Tar Heels have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.